realsifocopypaste333/docker-full-os/README.md

 thanks :)

 ===================

-This text use creative commone license
+This text use creative common license

 ==========================